Self-Deception: I Spent Years Detecting Lies in Others While Telling Them to Myself

 I’d been lying by telling myself and others that I’m a one hundred percent honest person, subtly insinuating that I’d only been a victim who never lies, but who is constantly duped and lied to (and failing to see the dramatic parts I played in many situations.)
 I’d lied by not recognizing my own motives in relationships, only seeing how I was being taken advantage of by friends and lovers.
 I’d lied about my abilities and overall happiness to keep up the façade that I had my shit together.

-What will you see in me that you don’t care to see in yourself?
-How uncomfortable it will be to realize, too, that you may be as much of a liar as I am, if not more.
-We are all liars in one way or another, but to varying degrees.
+As I share my stories, I have no aim to defend my decisions — my goal is to understand them.
+Though I'd ask you to consider what you might see in me that you don't care to see in yourself.
+You may be as much of a liar as I am, if not more.
+We all are, to varying degrees.

 If you’re not actively exaggerating and lying to the strangers you meet or the people you know, the lies you tell yourself will likely make up for that.
 It’s been found that the average person lies at least once, but usually two or three times in a ten minute conversation, and we are lied to around two hundred times per day.

 That is a lot of deception.
 It makes me wonder how many total lies we’re telling and receiving when self-deception is factored in.

-I hope this blog will help more people to expose their own crooked ways and strive to be more candid with themselves and others.
+I hope my stories push others to expose their own crooked ways and strive to be more candid with themselves and others.

 I’m working to stop deceiving myself as I uncover all the lies I’ve been telling myself and others for the last thirty-some years.
 And what a strange realization to come to.
 Only a few years ago I was obsessed with human lie detection, preaching to the whole world about honesty — I considered it one of my top five values — yet, I’ve been dishonest, and I lie to myself the most.